Volunteer Tutor Needed to Assist Immigrant and Refugee Families

 Catholic Charities Immigrant and Refugee Services’ Family Literacy Program is an initiative through its education department.
 This program offers comprehensive English language, academic, tutoring, and civic/community services for immigrant and refugee families in the New Orleans community.
 We are seeking reliable, passionate volunteers to help support this program.
 Volunteers work primarily as tutors, working one-on-one or in small groups to help our clients with academic, English-language, workforce, or Citizenship services.
 This volunteer position provides an excellent way to connect with our migrant community in a more individual, personal, and friendly manner.

 More Details: Great opportunity for anyone interested or experienced in education, child development, psychology, policy/law, ELL, foreign language/culture, or immigrant/refugee issues.
-High school students welcome - they will work with high school age or younger children.

 About Catholic Charities Archdiocese of New Orleans